 What is an SSL Certificate, Anyway?

-SSL certificates are currently the standard for safe websites and encryption of online information.
+SSL certificates are currently the standard for safe websites and encryption of online information (encrypt certificate).
 If you look at the URL of the website you’re currently on, you’ll see a little padlock icon.
 That means this website is secured with an SSL certificate:

 An SSL certificate is essentially just the sign of digital safety.
 Here’s a quick overview of how they work in practical terms and are different from self signed certificate.

 - You click on a new website and before your browser opens it, your browser will request an SSL certificate.